weniariska/weniariska/README.md

 ### Hi there, I'm Weni.

-- 👀 I’m interested in artificial intelligence especially in machine learning, deep learning, computer vision, and data science.
-I've experience in developed multiple projects ranging from AI products, interactive websites, dekstop applications, database systems, and more.
+- 👀 I am a Software Engineer with experience in developing various projects ranging from interactive websites, desktop applications, mobile applications, database systems, AI products and more.
+As someone who loves to learn, what makes me feel passionate to be a software engineer is because this field allows me to keep learning something new such as new programming languages, new frameworks, new libraries, new packages, new tools, and more.
-- 💞️ I’m looking to collaborate on and project involing artificial intelligence, machine learning, deep learning, computer vision, and data science.
+- 💞️ I’m looking to collaborate on project involing software development.

 ### Connect with me: